My Opinion On What’s The Hardest Part Of Being A Drummer

 • health or financial issues,

-• struggling with self-doubt,
+• struggling with self-doubt or envy,

 • having to shoulder too many daily duties